sambuckwild/rideshare/README.md

 #### Adjusting Data Types:
 - `phone`: Replaced "Android" with 1 and "iPhone" with 2
-- `signup_date`:  The original data was a string; we converted from a string to a datetime -`last_trip_date`: **Our Target** This date was first converted from string to a datetime, then a boolean where "True" means they churned (the last trip date was before June 1), or "False" means they are retained (the last trip was after June 1.)
+- `signup_date`:  The original data was a string; we converted from a string to a datetime
+- `last_trip_date`: **Our Target** This date was first converted from string to a datetime, then a boolean where "True" means they churned (the last trip date was before June 1), or "False" means they are retained (the last trip was after June 1.)

 #### Handling NAN Values:
 `phone`,  `avg_rating_of_driver` `avg_rating_by_driver` had NAN values, so we dropped the rows that had at least one NAN value.
 In the end there were 33132 rows in the training dataset, `churn_train.csv`